 Shows or hides a window in which the thinking output of any loaded engines is displayed.
-The shifted Alt+O key is a keyboard equivalent.
+The shifted Alt+0 key is a keyboard equivalent.
 XBoard will display lines of thinking output of the same depth ordered by score, (highest score on top), rather than in the order the engine produced them.
 Usually this amounts to the same, as a normal engine search will only find new PV (and emit it as thinking output) when it searches a move with a higher score than the previous variation.
 But when the engine is in multi-variation mode this needs not always be true, and it is more convenient for someone analyzing games to see the moves sorted by score.
 The order in which the engine found them is only of interest to the engine author, and can still be deduced from the time or node count printed with the line.
+Right-clicking a line in this window, and then moving the mouse vertically with the right button kept down, will make XBoard play through the PV listed there.
+The use of the board window as 'variation board' will normally end when you release the right button, or when the opponent plays a move.
+But beware: in Analysis mode, moves thus played out will be added to the game.
+The Engine-Output pane for each engine will contain a header displaying the multi-PV status and a list of excluded moves in Analysis mode, which are also responsive to right-clicking.